-a.
+c.
 General.

-- 1) The cable shall meet the latest applicable standard specifications by ANSI, Electronic Industries Association (EIA) and Telecommunications Industries Association (TIA) for the single-mode fiber cable of the size specified per the contract documents. - 2) All fiber-optic cable for installation shall be provided by the Contractor. - 3) The Contractor shall provide the Engineer the manufacturer's production test provided with the spool. - 4) The Contractor shall provide the lowa DOT with documentation of wasted cable. - 5) The buffer tubes shall be compatible with standard hardware and shall have 12 fibers per tube, the fibers shall not adhere to the inside of the buffer tube, each fiber shall be distinguishable by means of color coding in accordance with TIA/EIA-598-B "Optical Fiber Cable Color Coding" and be colored with ultraviolet (UV) curable ink. - 6) The cable core shall be water blocked with dry water blocking materials to improve access and handling of individual tubes. - 7) The cables shall be designed for point-to-point applications as well as mid-span access and provide a high-level of protection for fiber installed in the outside plant environment. - 8) The optical fiber shall be fully capable of handling existing and legacy single-mode applications which traditionally operate in the 1310 nm and 1550 nm regions and shall also be designed to operate the full-spectrum from 1260 nm to 1625 nm for optical transmission. - 9) The optical fiber shall be designed to provide optimum performance from 1260 nm to 1625 nm intended for 16 channel Course Wavelength Division Multiplexing applications. - 10) The optical fiber glass shall be manufactured by a United States of America based manufacturing company.
-Corning, OFS, or Prysmian/Draka. - 11) The MDPE jacket material shall be as defined by ASTM D1248, Type II, Class C, Category 4 and Grades J4, E7 and E8. - 12) The jacket or sheath shall be free of holes, splits, and blisters. - 13) Cable jackets shall be marked with the manufacturer's name, month, and year of manufacturer, sequential foot markings, the symbol for communication cable as required by Section 350G of the National Electrical Safety Code (NESC), fiber count,
+- 1) The cable shall meet the latest applicable standard specifications by ANSI, EIA and TIA for the single-mode fiber cable of the size specified per the contract documents. - 2) Provide all fiber-optic cable for installation. - 3) Provide the Engineer the manufacturer's production test provided with the spool. - 4) Provide the Engineer with documentation of wasted cable. - 5) The buffer tubes shall be compatible with standard hardware and shall have 12 fibers per tube, the fibers shall not adhere to the inside of the buffer tube, each fiber shall be distinguishable by means of color coding in accordance with TIA/EIA-598-B "Optical Fiber Cable Color Coding" and be colored with ultraviolet (UV) curable ink. - 6) The cable core shall be water blocked with dry water blocking materials to improve access and handling of individual tubes. - 7) The cables shall be designed for point-to-point applications as well as mid-span access and provide a high-level of protection for fiber installed in the outside plant environment. - 8) The optical fiber shall be fully capable of handling existing and legacy single-mode applications which traditionally operate in the 1310 nm and 1550 nm regions and shall also be designed to operate the full-spectrum from 1260 nm to 1625 nm for optical transmission. - 9) The optical fiber shall be designed to provide optimum performance from 1260 nm to 1625 nm intended for 16 channel Course Wavelength Division Multiplexing applications. - 10) The optical fiber glass shall be manufactured by a United States of America based manufacturing company.
+Corning, OFS, or Prysmian/Draka. - 11) The MDPE jacket material shall be as defined by ASTM D1248, Type II, Class C, Category 4 and Grades J4, E7 and E8. - 12) The jacket or sheath shall be free of holes, splits, and blisters. - 13) Cable jackets shall be marked with the manufacturer's name, month, and year of manufacturer, sequential foot markings, the symbol for communication cable as required by Section 350G of the National Electrical Safety Code (NESC), fiber count, and fiber type.
+The actual length of the cable shall be within -0/+1% of the length

-- and fiber type.
-The actual length of the cable shall be within -0/+1% of the length markings.
+- markings.
 The print color shall be white, with the exception that cable jackets containing one or more coextruded white stripes, which shall be printed in light blue.
 The height of the marking shall be approximately 2.5 mm. - 14) The maximum pulling tension shall be 600 pounds during installation (short term) and 200 pounds installed (long term). - 15) The shipping, storage, and operating temperature range of the cable shall be -40°C to +70°C. The installation temperature range of the cable shall be -30°C to +70°C.

-b.
+d.
 Single-Mode, Fiber-Optic OSP Cable - Dielectric Loose Tube.

-- 1) Fiber-optic, single-mode, graded loose tube dielectric cable constructed with industry standard 3 mm buffer tubes stranded around a central strength member. - 2) Single-mode, dispersion-unshifted fiber meeting ITUT G.652D requirements. - 3) Cables shall be sheathed with medium density polyethylene (MDPE).
+- 1) Fiber-optic, single-mode, graded loose tube dielectric cable constructed with industry standard 2.5 mm buffer tubes stranded around a central strength member. - 2) Single-mode, dispersion-unshifted fiber meeting ITUT G.652D requirements. - 3) Cables shall be sheathed with medium density polyethylene (MDPE).
 The minimum nominal jacket thickness shall be 1.3 mm.
 Jacketing material shall be applied directly over cable core and water swellable tape.
 The polyethylene shall contain carbon black to provide ultraviolet light protection and shall not promote the growth of fungus. - 4) The cable jacket shall contain no metal elements and shall be of a consistent thickness.